 Bazaars are very helpful in providing venues for small businesses to reach out to their target customers.

 Organisers that regularly hold pop-up markets around the city include ARTE – The Makers’ Market, and organic produce advocate Ripe Me.

 Sell pre-loved items like clothes, books, DVDs, toys and gadgets at the weekly Dubai Flea Markets or any of the many second-hand goods pages on social media.
-Check out the markets’ websites to know how you can participate, how much are the fees for table rentals and what are the requirements.
+Check out the markets’ websites to know how you can take part, how much are the fees for table rentals and what are the requirements.

-Make sure to ask about permits and if the organisers will take care of the necessary paper work, at least for the event, on behalf of the participants.
+Make sure to ask about permits and if the organisers will take care of the necessary paperwork, at least for the event, on behalf of the participants.

 The online option